ApiTreeCZ/alda/README.md

 ## Improvements

-All commands have been tested for Mac OS.
+All commands have been tested on Mac OS.
 When you have problems on Windows please send me feedback.
 Thanks.